MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows-agent.md

 When you configure your agent to connect to Azure DevOps Server, you've got the following options:

 * **Alternate** Connect to Azure DevOps Server using Basic authentication.
-After you select Alternate you'll be prompted for your credentials.
+After you select Alternate you are prompted for your credentials.

 * **Negotiate** Connect to Azure DevOps Server as a user other than the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.
-After you select Negotiate you'll be prompted for credentials.
+After you select Negotiate you are prompted for credentials.

 * **Integrated** (Default) Connect a Windows agent to Azure DevOps Server using the credentials of the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.
 You won't be prompted for credentials after you choose this method.